hadarshloosh/DL-project/README.md

 **References:**
-We took our dataset from:
+We took our dataset from: https://www.kaggle.com/datasets/mrgeislinger/asl-rgb-depth-fingerspelling-spelling-it-out?resource=download
 The pretrain model we took from VGG19:
-The keras code we took from:
-We also use many of the code and data that in the course material
+The keras model we took from: https://www.kaggle.com/code/brussell757/american-sign-language-classification We also use many of the code and data that in the course material